 Information and Operations Management

 In this module you will develop an understanding of the strategic issues in information systems and the ways in which organisations might strengthen their competitive position through the use of well-designed and well-managed information systems.
 You will analyse the development of manufacturing and service operations management, considering the strategic implications of operational decisions.
 You will examine the activities of planning and control as a means of matching supply and demand, becoming familiar with the approaches to inventory management, including material requirements planning.
-You will also look at the the principles and practice of just-in-time manufacturing, and the role of quality management systems.
+You will also look at the principles and practice of just-in-time manufacturing and the role of quality management systems.

 In this module you will develop an understanding of contemporary marketing communication management within an international context.
 You will look at the processes and practices of international marketing communications and brand planning, looking at the complimentarily and inter-dependence of discrete marketing activities within a strategic perspective.
 You will examine the complexity and salience of ethical issues in marketing and advertising, and consider the wider social influence of marketing activity.

-In the module you will develop the skills neccessary to undertake a piece of your own research in the field of Marketing Communication.
+In the module you will develop the skills necessary to undertake a piece of your own research in the field of Marketing Communication.
 You will learn how to write a research proposal and review existing literature.
 You will look at methods of data collection and analysis, critically evaluating their suitability to your research question.

-Project Work for Managers - Marketing Planning
+Project Work for Managers (III): Marketing Planning

 Marketing Planning is the final assignment—6,000 to 8,000 words in length–on a given Marketing Communication-related topic.
 It is an opportunity for independent study, and at the same time, for you to think about your future career.
 Your will be encouraged from the start of the course to think about how to complete this independent report.